Aditya8840/Link/Readme.md

 The service implements an efficient caching mechanism with the following characteristics:

 - Redis-based caching system
-- Maximum capacity of 10K keys
+- Maximum capacity of 1GB
-- LRU (Least Recently Used) eviction policy
+- All-keys LRU (Least Recently Used) eviction policy
+- Another Redis for protected keys (E.g. counter)
 - Optimized for high-performance URL retrieval

 ## Deployment